apache/spark/docs/ml-guide.md

 The `spark.ml` package aims to provide a uniform set of high-level APIs built on top of [DataFrames](sql-programming-guide.html#dataframes) that help users create and tune practical machine learning pipelines.
-See the [Algorithm Guides section](#algorithm-guides) below for guides on sub-packages of `spark.ml`, including feature transformers unique to the Pipelines API, ensembles, and more.
+See the [algorithm guides](#algorithm-guides) section below for guides on sub-packages of `spark.ml`, including feature transformers unique to the Pipelines API, ensembles, and more.

-**Table of Contents**
+**Table of contents**

 * This will become a table of contents (this text will be scraped).
 {:toc}

-# Main Concepts
+# Main concepts

 Spark ML standardizes APIs for machine learning algorithms to make it easier to combine multiple algorithms into a single pipeline, or workflow.
-This section covers the key concepts introduced by the Spark ML API.
+This section covers the key concepts introduced by the Spark ML API, where the pipeline concept is mostly inspired by the [scikit-learn](http://scikit-learn.org/) project.

-* **[ML Dataset](ml-guide.html#ml-dataset)**: Spark ML uses the [`DataFrame`](api/scala/index.html#org.apache.spark.sql.DataFrame) from Spark SQL as a dataset which can hold a variety of data types.
+* **[`DataFrame`](ml-guide.html#dataframe)**: Spark ML uses `DataFrame` from Spark SQL as an ML dataset, which can hold a variety of data types.
-E.g., a dataset could have different columns storing text, feature vectors, true labels, and predictions.
+  E.g., a `DataFrame` could have different columns storing text, feature vectors, true labels, and predictions.

 * **[`Transformer`](ml-guide.html#transformers)**: A `Transformer` is an algorithm which can transform one `DataFrame` into another `DataFrame`.
-E.g., an ML model is a `Transformer` which transforms an RDD with features into an RDD with predictions.
+E.g., an ML model is a `Transformer` which transforms `DataFrame` with features into a `DataFrame` with predictions.

 * **[`Estimator`](ml-guide.html#estimators)**: An `Estimator` is an algorithm which can be fit on a `DataFrame` to produce a `Transformer`.
-E.g., a learning algorithm is an `Estimator` which trains on a dataset and produces a model.
+E.g., a learning algorithm is an `Estimator` which trains on a `DataFrame` and produces a model.

 * **[`Pipeline`](ml-guide.html#pipeline)**: A `Pipeline` chains multiple `Transformer`s and `Estimator`s together to specify an ML workflow.

-* **[`Param`](ml-guide.html#parameters)**: All `Transformer`s and `Estimator`s now share a common API for specifying parameters.
+* **[`Parameter`](ml-guide.html#parameters)**: All `Transformer`s and `Estimator`s now share a common API for specifying parameters.

-## ML Dataset
+## DataFrame

 Machine learning can be applied to a wide variety of data types, such as vectors, text, images, and structured data.
-Spark ML adopts the [`DataFrame`](api/scala/index.html#org.apache.spark.sql.DataFrame) from Spark SQL in order to support a variety of data types under a unified Dataset concept.
+Spark ML adopts the `DataFrame` from Spark SQL in order to support a variety of data types.

 `DataFrame` supports many basic and structured types; see the [Spark SQL datatype reference](sql-programming-guide.html#spark-sql-datatype-reference) for a list of supported types.
-In addition to the types listed in the Spark SQL guide, `DataFrame` can use ML [`Vector`](api/scala/index.html#org.apache.spark.mllib.linalg.Vector) types.
+In addition to the types listed in the Spark SQL guide, `DataFrame` can use ML [`Vector`](mllib-data-types.html#local-vector) types.

 A `DataFrame` can be created either implicitly or explicitly from a regular `RDD`.
 See the code examples below and the [Spark SQL programming guide](sql-programming-guide.html) for examples.

 Columns in a `DataFrame` are named.
 The code examples below use names such as "text," "features," and "label."

-## ML Algorithms
+## Pipeline components

 ### Transformers

-A [`Transformer`](api/scala/index.html#org.apache.spark.ml.Transformer) is an abstraction which includes feature transformers and learned models.
-Technically, a `Transformer` implements a method `transform()` which converts one `DataFrame` into another, generally by appending one or more columns.
+A `Transformer` is an abstraction that includes feature transformers and learned models.
+Technically, a `Transformer` implements a method `transform()`, which converts one `DataFrame` into another, generally by appending one or more columns.
 For example:

-* A feature transformer might take a dataset, read a column (e.g., text), convert it into a new column (e.g., feature vectors), append the new column to the dataset, and output the updated dataset.
+* A feature transformer might take a `DataFrame`, read a column (e.g., text), map it into a new column (e.g., feature vectors), and output a new `DataFrame` with the mapped column appended.
-* A learning model might take a dataset, read the column containing feature vectors, predict the label for each feature vector, append the labels as a new column, and output the updated dataset.
+* A learning model might take a `DataFrame`, read the column containing feature vectors, predict the label for each feature vector, and output a new `DataFrame` with predicted labels appended as a column.

 ### Estimators

-An [`Estimator`](api/scala/index.html#org.apache.spark.ml.Estimator) abstracts the concept of a learning algorithm or any algorithm which fits or trains on data.
-Technically, an `Estimator` implements a method `fit()` which accepts a `DataFrame` and produces a `Transformer`.
+An `Estimator` abstracts the concept of a learning algorithm or any algorithm that fits or trains on data.
+Technically, an `Estimator` implements a method `fit()`, which accepts a `DataFrame` and produces a `Model`, which is a `Transformer`.
-For example, a learning algorithm such as `LogisticRegression` is an `Estimator`, and calling `fit()` trains a `LogisticRegressionModel`, which is a `Transformer`.
+For example, a learning algorithm such as `LogisticRegression` is an `Estimator`, and calling `fit()` trains a `LogisticRegressionModel`, which is a `Model` and hence a `Transformer`.

-### Properties of ML Algorithms
+### Properties of pipeline components

-`Transformer`s and `Estimator`s are both stateless.
+`Transformer.transform()`s and `Estimator.fit()`s are both stateless.
 In the future, stateful algorithms may be supported via alternative concepts.

 Each instance of a `Transformer` or `Estimator` has a unique ID, which is useful in specifying parameters (discussed below).